a little take away

 “They’re dope,” says the older teen picking up the star shaped fried bundle with his fingers and slouching back in the too small chair with his long legs outstretched before him.

 For 15 minutes we all stare at the TV and eat the Chinese food in silence.

 “I don’t even know what’s going in in this show,” I finally say out loud.
 “Does anyone know what is going on?”

 “I can tell you, mom,” says the older teen as he starts launching into the plot intricacies.
 I’m looking straight at him, yet I can’t really follow the story he is telling me anymore than the one I was just watching.
 I’m lost instead in my own thoughts, head spinning with irksome worries about the taxes that need to be done, the car still in the shop, the financial aid paperwork, and the new job with its long to-do list of tasks.

 “Dude, we need to head back to dad’s soon,” says the younger teen to his brother.
 “And mom’s not listening to you.”

-I notice how the new lamp we just bought shines a spotlight on the painting on the wall – the one with the ice blue branches that look like winter, like nighttime, like a full moon shining into the middle of a cold dark forest and I feel a shiver run down my spine.
+I notice how the new lamp we just bought shines a spotlight on the painting on the wall – the one with the ice blue branches that look like winter, like nighttime, like a full moon shining into the middle of a cold dark forest.
+I feel a shiver run down my spine.
 Any minute now the teens will be leaving and another winter workday will begin.
 What will I take away from this family time when I can’t even stay focused on the present for more than a few minutes?

 I reach over to the teen by my side and pull his shoulder toward me.
 He gives me a little grin and leans over to lie alongside me on the couch and lets me stroke his black silky hair for the briefest of moments.
 The only moments that matter at all.